fbpx

 New Year’s Eve, which, as the name implies, is the eve of the new year.
 It is the last calendar day of the year, December 31st.
 It is also called Old Year’s Day or Saint Sylvester’s Day.

 And these are just a few of the various customs you’ll find on December 31st.
-One celebration that is widespread?
-Welcoming the new year with firework displays.
+One widespread celebration is welcoming the new year with fireworks displays.

 January Winter Holidays Around the World